 This method of formaldehyde monitoring uses proton-transfer reactions with H3O+ (hydronium) ions to ionize atmospheric formaldehyde molecules and mass-spectrometric detection of the product ions to know the concentration of CH2O.
-The formaldehyde monitor based on this principle consists of an external ion source, drift tube, and mass analysis detection system.
+The formaldehyde monitor based on this principle consists of an external ion source, a drift tube, and a mass analysis detection system.

 The proton-transfer chemistry takes place in a drift-tube reactor, which enhances the ion kinetic energy and effectively limits cluster ion formation with the abundant water molecules in ambient air.
 This simplifies both the proton-transfer chemistry and the interpretation of the mass spectra.
 The exothermicity of the proton-transfer reactions is low enough that the extent of product ion fragmentation is limited and product ion masses can be used as a unique identifier to detect the formaldehyde concentration.
 However, the slightly higher proton affinity of formaldehyde than that of water leads to low and strongly humidity-dependent sensitivity of formaldehyde in such formaldehyde monitors.

 When a metal oxide semiconductor-based formaldehyde monitor is exposed to the air sample, the CH2O molecules react on the metal oxide surface of the sensor and dissociate into charged ions which alter the resistance of the film.
 This interaction is measured as a signal and is converted to the gas concentration.
 However, the energy consumption of such formaldehyde monitors is higher compared to others.